BeardOverflow/msi-ec/README.md

 You can use module *parameters* to get direct read-write access to the EC or force-load a configuration for a specific firmware.

-**Be very careful, since writing into the unknown addresses of the EC memory may be dangerous!**.
+**Be very careful, since writing into the unknown addresses of the EC memory may be dangerous!**
 If you did something wrong, please, reset the EC using the reset button on the bottom of your laptop.

 #### `debug`, bool